-A pay slip is a document that’s given to an employee with each pay.
+A pay stub is a document that’s given to an employee with each paycheck.
 It shows their total wages earned for a set period.
 This might be from a salary, hourly wages or commission.

-Pay slips also list tax withheld and personal deductions made.
-This includes insurance and superannuation contributions.
-Pay slips are also known as ‘pay stubs’, ‘paycheck stubs’, or ‘pay advice’.
+Pay stubs also lists any tax withheld and personal deductions made.
+This include insurance and pension contributions.
+Pay stubs are also known as ‘pay slips’, ‘paycheck stubs’, or ‘pay advice’.

-Traditionally the pay slip was a paper document attached to a physical cheque.
+Traditionally the pay stub was a paper document attached to a physical check.
 Today, most employers prefer to use electronic pay stubs.

-Stock management is the process of managing the goods your business plans to sell.
-This involves acquiring, storing, organising and tracking those goods.
+Inventory management is the process of managing the goods your business plans to sell.
+This involves acquiring, storing, organizing and tracking those goods.